 The year 1991, he admits, seems like a lifetime ago.
 But the enthusiasm for self-development and constructive progress burns as strongly as it did for the young man who picked up the mic – alongside the ever-present line-up of bassist Dan Maines, drummer Jean-Paul Gaster and guitarist Tim Sult – at Seneca Valley High School in Germantown, Maryland all those years ago.

 “They say onstage you’re always larger than life,” he shrugs, mulling the distance that opens up as soon as instruments are laid down.
-Enjoying a midweek lull between midsummer festival engagements, he’s the picture of domesticity: not much like the star who’ll delight thousands bellowing lines like, ‘Telekinetic prophetic dynamite/Psychic warfare is real/I know what you’re thinking, sister/X-ray vision!’ when Saturday comes.
+Enjoying a midweek lull, he’s the picture of domesticity: not much like the star who’ll delight thousands bellowing lines like, ‘Telekinetic prophetic dynamite / Psychic warfare is real / I know what you’re thinking, sister/X‑ray vision!’ when Saturday comes.
 “I actually enjoy all the suburban dad stuff,” he admits.
 “Picking up the kid from the bus stop, doing yard work, fixing stuff around the house.”

 He’s as happy, too, conversing on award-winning literature and classic blues as alien conspiracies and heavy metal.
-With rollicking 12th album Book Of Bad Decisions now out, though, it’s obvious that there’ll be no middle-aged dying of the light for Neil.
+And with rollicking 12th album Book Of Bad Decisions, it’s obvious that there’ll be no middle-aged dying of the light for Neil.
 Rather, he’s a battle-hardened pro who’s simply learned when to keep his powder dry, how to channel a million miles’ experience to maximum effect, and what it’s going to take to continue along this ever-upward trajectory…

 The Book Of Bad Decisions feels like a telling title.
-Is it a reflection on your 27 years with Clutch?
+Is it a reflection on your lengthy career with Clutch?

 Does it refer to something more specific?